 Having a great website and starting up a small business is a chicken-and-egg problem.
 You need a professional-looking and user-friendly web presence to get publicity and make sales, but it’s hard to pay for the website without having some financial success with your business.
+So, when do you hire a web designer?

 We used to do more quick and simple projects, but have adjusted our services so that now our goal is to provide a well-planned website that is intended to attract customers/visitors and bloggers (and other press), be easily shared on social media, and provide a thoroughly user-friendly experience.